Robeson Healthcare Recovery House

 Robeson Healthcare Recovery House - Lumberton, NC

-Robeson Healthcare Recovery House is a substance and mental health treatment facility located at 661 Burns Road in the 28358 zip code in Lumberton, NC.
+Robeson Healthcare Recovery House is a mental health and substance abuse treatment facility located at 661 Burns Road in the 28358 zip code in Lumberton, NC.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Robeson Healthcare Recovery House include motivational incentives, anger management and rational emotive behavioral therapy.
-Robeson Healthcare Recovery House provides long-term rehab, long term residential rehab and outpatient services.
-It also provides residential treatment for substance use, inpatient treatment for dual diagnosis and halfway house.
+Some of the treatment approaches used by Robeson Healthcare Recovery House include counseling for substance abuse, motivational incentives and brief intervention.
+Robeson Healthcare Recovery House provides intensive outpatient treatment, long-term rehab and outpatient services.
+It also provides residential substance abuse treatment, sober living and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 661 Burns Road, Lumberton, NC 28358